SocialPass/socialpass/SELFHOST.md

 When disabled, paid (fiat) ticketing will be completely ignored/hidden (on dashboard and checkout app).

 By default, SocialPass uses Stripe Connect.
 This means that any team that wants to sell paid tickets needs to first link their Stripe account with SocialPass's account.
-If the alternative to **direct** Stripe payment is used, then this step is ignored.
+If the alternative of **direct** Stripe payment is used, then this step is ignored.
 In that case, all transactions will happen via the main SocialPass Stripe account.
 Learn more about Stripe Connect here: https://docs.stripe.com/connect.

 ## Whitelabeling